jj2075/heteropolymer-phase-separation/README.md

 - **`model_feature_mappings/`**: Folder containing structured mappings that define which combinations of feature arrays (e.g., `rg.npy` and `b2.npy`) are used as inputs to specific logistic regression models (e.g., `"rg-b2"`).
 - **`train_test_any_non_split_sum_model.py`**: Script for training and evaluating a logistic regression model using any feature combination (e.g., B2, Rg, contact map variance, etc.).
 Can be applied to both HP and IDP datasets using the specified feature set.
-- **`train_test_a_split_sum_model.py`**: cript for training and evaluating a split-sum logistic regression model using any feature combination (e.g., B2, Rg, contact map variance, etc.).
+- **`train_test_a_split_sum_model.py`**: Script for training and evaluating a split-sum logistic regression model using any feature combination (e.g., B2, Rg, contact map variance, etc.).
 Applicable to any dataset where B2 is used as a feature, for either HP or IDP models; easily adaptable for B2-matched datasets.

 ### example job scripts for running models
 - **`run_best_non_split_sum_model_hp_b2_mixed.sh`**: